Variations on a Theme by Paganini (Lutosławski): Structure

 The Variations follow Paganini's classical variation model, but incorporates some of the techniques that were popular at the time of its completion: polytonality, parallel fifths, and tritones.
 These techniques are even present in the opening theme, while variations I and II introduce a light contrapuntal style.
 Variation III ensues with a heavier presence of tritones and parallel motion, with an F♯ at the end, leading into Variation IV with a deceptive cadence.
 Variation IV again presents a dense counterpoint, while Variation V's counterpoint is not as dense and features the main melody in both piano parts.

 After a short pause, Variation VI, a slow, contrapuntal variation, ensues.
 It is isolated from the other variations because of its sharp change in tempo.
 The variation's form is that of a strict canon by inversion in both piano parts throughout the whole section.

 Variation VII introduces a faster tempo again in a two-bar lead-up section, acting as a bridge, with a short motif which is going to be repeated and elaborated until the end of Variation VIII.
 The triplet motor used in these two variations is reduced to dyads in Variations IX and X. However, Variation X is notable for augmenting the theme to make it last twice as long in order to reduce the momentum that has been building since Variation VI.
 Variation XI employs a whole-tone scale.
 At the end of the piece, Lutosławski diverts from Paganini's coda and adds a new variation presenting the main theme again in augmented form to serve as recapitulation.
 After that, Paganini's original coda is reinstated.

-The 1978 version for piano and orchestra follows a similar structure.
+The 1978 version for piano and orchestra follows the same variation structure as the original two piano version, with most variations repeated so that the piano and orchestra can exchange playing the Piano 1 or Piano 2 part.
 It is 9 minutes long and scored for piano solo and an orchestra made up of two flutes (second doubling piccolo), two oboes, two clarinets in B-flat, two bassoons (second doubling contrabassoon), four horns in F, three trumpets in C, three trombones, a tuba, timpani, a percussion section made up of a xylophone, a glockenspiel, a marimba, bells, and a vibraphone without motor, a harp, and a standard string section.